-The Baby Bereavement Group at Ipswich Hospital is comprised of a voluntary team of midwives and maternity care assistants who are working to changethe way bereaved couples are cared for.
+The Baby Bereavement Groups at Ipswich and Colchester Hospitals are comprised of a voluntary team of midwives and maternity care assistants who are working to change the way bereaved couples are cared for.

 Tree of Remembrance

-The Tree of Rememberance in Holywells Park, Ipsiwch was purchased in 2016 to offer local bereaved parents the opportunity to honour their baby in a simple, quiet way.
+The Tree of Rememberance in Holywells Park, Ipswich was purchased in 2016 to offer local bereaved parents the opportunity to honour their baby in a simple, quiet way.
 Each leaf is engraved with the name, date of birth and a short message for a baby lost in pregnancy or the neonatal period.
-Each leaf costs £40 and is paid for through continuous fundraising events held by the Baby Bereavement Support Group.
-All donations to subsidise the cost of the leaf are gratefully received through the Colchester & Ipswich Hospitals Charity.
+The leaves are paid for from public donations and fundraising by the Baby Bereavement Support Group.
+There is no charge for the leaves (which are £40 each) but all donations to subsidise the cost are gratefully received.

 To apply for a leaf on the Tree of Remembrance, please click here.